 - John Burke - 2001

 - Lucia Tranel - 2005

 - Evelyn Becker ’88/’93 - 2008

 - Tricia Berry '94/'95 - 2013

-Know someone you’d like to nominate?
-The College’s Alumni Association looks for candidates who demonstrate a personal commitment to students through their enthusiasm, innovative teaching techniques, and an attentive and responsive approach to students, among other characteristics.
+The SAA, SBU and Alumni Association send a ballot each spring seeking candidates who demonstrate a personal commitment to students through their enthusiasm, innovative teaching techniques, and an attentive and responsive approach to students, among other characteristics.

-Students, alumni, and faculty or staff members may submit nominations.
+Students, alumni of the past two years, faculty and staff may submit nominations.
 Candidates must be full-time faculty members who have served at the assistant professor level or higher for at least three years.
-Along with the award itself, honorees receive a $5,000 stipend from the Alumni Association, an inscription on the Outstanding Educator plaque—and a reserved parking spot in the College garage for the next academic year.
+Along with the award itself, honorees receive a $5,000 stipend from the Alumni Association, an inscription on the Outstanding Educator plaque, and a reserved parking spot in the College garage for the next academic year.

 Please contact our Alumni Relations department for more information.